alinex/node-builder/README.md

     > bin/make doc ../node-error --watch

 But this process will never end, you have to stop it manually to end it.

+And at last you may also add the `--browser` flag to open the documentation in the browser after created.

 ### Command `create`